MCT-master/mct-master.github.io/_posts/2019-04-05-Thomas-Hermann.md

 </figure>

 ## Wave Space Sonification (WSS)
-**WSS** in a newly established novel class of sonification technique for time-space indexed data.
+**WSS** is a newly established novel class of sonification technique for time-space indexed data.
 It provides a system for navigation of data to form a high dimensional sound space and allows users to control the soundscape and configure the multidimensional sound space.
 For a proper definition, Hermann(2018) defines **WSS** as the transformation of data into sound signal by sampling **wave space function** while moving along the **embedded trajectory** by means of chosen **time-advancement morphing**.
 For more detail, please follow Thomas’s paper on <a href="https://smartech.gatech.edu/bitstream/handle/1853/60087/ICAD2018_026.pdf?sequence=1&isAllowed=y" target="_blank">WSS</a>.

 <figure>
 <img src="/assets/img/WSS.JPG" width = "100%" align="center" />